christhompson/recognizers-arch/README.md

 Other versions may also work, but have not been tested.

-A requirements.txt file is included to simplify installing the required Python modules into a virtualenv:
+A `requirements.txt` file is included to simplify installing the required Python modules into a virtualenv:

     virtualenv venv/
     pip install -r requirements.txt

-Analysis Pipeline
+## Analysis Pipeline

----
-- analysis/multi-run.sh  (edited to run whichever app corpus is desired)
+- `analysis/multi-run.sh`  (edited to run whichever app corpus is desired)
-- analysis/multi-analyze.sh  (edited to loop over app corpus apps)
+- `analysis/multi-analyze.sh`  (edited to loop over app corpus apps)

-These work on analysis.py, which takes in a glob of logfiles (logs/something/something-*) for a single application over all variations of it, and saves it into a data pickle (a combined pandas.DataFrame for that application).
+These work on `analysis.py`, which takes in a glob of logfiles (`logs/something/something-*`) for a single application over all variations of it, and saves it into a data pickle (a combined `pandas.DataFrame` for that application).

-Then, barplots.py can combine this data for all applications, and pull out interesting stats and make pretty pictures.
+Then, `barplots.py` can combine this data for all applications, and pull out interesting stats and make pretty pictures.

-License
+## License
----

 Copyright 2016 Christopher Thompson <cthompson@cs.berkeley.edu>